-Historians agree that the drink was invented sometime in 1942.
-Due to mentioned liquor shortage, Scialom had to improvise and came up with a concoction of Gin, Brandy, bitters, lime, and ginger beer.
+Historians agree that the drink was invented sometime in 1942 at Shepheard's Hotel bar in Cairo, Egypt.
+Due to the mentioned liquor shortage, Scialom had to improvise and came up with a concoction of Gin, Brandy, bitters, lime, and ginger beer.
 This refreshing cocktail tasted good and helped prevent severe hangovers.

 The drink quickly became very popular amongst British soldiers.
-So popular that troops started telegramming the hotel to order more supplies.
+It was so popular that troops started telegramming the hotel to order more supplies.
 By the end of the battles, gallons of Suffering Bastards had been delivered right to the front lines.

-Joe Scialom is an Egyptian Jew with an Italian background.
+The history of the Suffering Bastard is closely tied to its inventor, bartender Joe Scialom.
+Scialom is an Egyptian Jew with an Italian background.
 Born in 1910 in Cairo and raised in Egypt, he soon discovered his love for chemistry.
 As a trained chemist, he even went to Sudan for work.
 [1]

 Eventually, he began using his theoretical chemistry skills for mixology and worked as a barman.